How To Improve Charge Capture For Your Surgical Practice

-The OIG and Department of Health will audit any practice they suspect of upcoding –adding extra tests or procedures– or downcoding — intentionally leave out tests or procedures.
+The OIG and Department of Health will audit any practice they suspect of upcoding –adding extra tests or procedures– or downcoding — intentionally leaving out tests or procedures.

-Internal audits should be included in a charge capture workflow to ensure compliance and prevent costly errors.
+Internal audits should be included in a charge capture workflow within the surgical practice to ensure compliance and prevent costly errors.

 The first step to improving the charge capture process is to institute a prescribed workflow, starting from the time the patient arrives until the medical claim is submitted.
 Every department should be involved – from surgeons, to schedulers to billers.
 Protocol should be well documented, and employees should be well trained regarding their individual tasks and the bigger picture.

-Adopting an EHR system can improve charge capture by an average of $11.49 additional collect charges per patient.
+Adopting an EHR system can improve charge capture by increasing the number of mean charges per patient 7%.
 For the average-sized medical practice, this translates to thousands of dollars in extra revenue per month.
-However, many EHR systems do not have portals specifically designed to automate the capture process and collaborate with other departments.
+However, many EHR systems do not have portals specifically designed to automate the surgical charge capture process and collaborate with other departments.

 Introducing new technology or plug-ins, which integrate with your practice’s existing EHR, is worth the investment.

-Streamlining charge capture processes enable a practice to enhance profitability and communication across departments.
+With medical charge capture apps, such as Surgiapp, facilities can efficiently streamline the charge capture processes flow in surgical practices.
+This enables practices to enhance profitability and communication across departments.
 Creating standard procedures, and conducting internal audits will ensure a decline in claim denials, fewer compliance issues, and improved patient satisfaction.
 No less importantly, it will save your medical practice thousands of dollars a year.

 Learn more about the Surgimate App to improve your surgical practice’s charge capture.